Marker Logo

 Topics.
 This historical marker is listed in this topic list: Charity & Public Work.
 A significant historical year for this entry is 1903.

 Location.
 38° 54.198′ N, 77° 15.906′ W. Marker has been reported unreadable.
 Marker is in Vienna, Virginia, in Fairfax County.
-Marker is on Washington and Old Dominion Trail just east of Church Street Northeast, on the left when traveling east.
+It is on Washington and Old Dominion Trail just east of Church Street Northeast, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 131 Church St NE, Vienna VA 22180, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Freeman Store and Museum (within shouting distance of this marker); The Arlington & Fairfax Railway (within shouting distance of this marker); Washington & Old Dominion Railroad Regional Park (within shouting distance of this marker); Vienna Centennial Park (within shouting distance of this marker); Veterans Memorial (about 400 feet away, measured in a direct line); Vienna Station (about 500 feet away); Tracks into History (about 600 feet away); James C. ("Jim") Martinelli (approx. 0.3 miles away).
+shouting distance of this marker); Vienna Centennial Park (within shouting distance of this marker); Veterans Memorial (about 400 feet away, measured in a direct line); Vienna Station (about 500 feet away); Tracks into History (about 600 feet away); James C. ("Jim") Martinelli (approx. 0.3 miles away).
 Touch for a list and map of all markers in Vienna.

-Photographed By Devry Becker Jones (CC0), October 17, 2021
+Photographed by Devry Becker Jones (CC0), October 17, 2021

-Photographed By Devry Becker Jones (CC0), October 17, 2021
+Photographed by Devry Becker Jones (CC0), October 17, 2021

 Credits.
 This page was last revised on October 17, 2021.
 It was originally submitted on October 17, 2021, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 154 times since then and 19 times this year.
+This page has been viewed 326 times since then and 14 times this year.
 Photos: 1. submitted on July 12, 2007, by Craig Swain of Leesburg, Virginia.
 2, 3. submitted on October 17, 2021, by Devry Becker Jones of Washington, District of Columbia. • Devry Becker Jones was the editor who published this page.